wordofwarning/wordofwarning.org/current/2018-autumnwinter/makishi/index.md

 *History History History* in Salford is previewed by <a href="http://confidentials.com/manchester/history-history-history-lowry-salford?id=5b1a635b0be6e" target="_blank">Manchester Confidential</a>.

 #### Credits
-Dramaturgy by Daniel Kitson.<br>Outside eye work by Tania El Khoury + Laura Dannequin.<br>A House on Fire commission with Culture Europe, co-produced by Theatre Garonne (Toulouse, France) + bit teatergarasjen (Bergen, Norway).<br>Developed in part at the National Theatre Studio.
+Produced by Artsadmin.
+Co-commissioned by The Yard Theatre, Marlborough Theatre, Norwich Arts Centre + Colchester Arts Centre.
+Supported using public funding by the National Lottery through Arts Council England.

 #### Websites
 <a href="http://deborahpearson123.wordpress.com/2016/02/24/history-history-history" target="_blank">deborahpearson.com</a> | <a href="http://twitter.com/shysecretagent" target="_blank">@shysecretagent</a> | <a href="http://www.thelowry.com/takearisk/take-a-risk-wtf-wednesday" target="_blank">WTF Wednesday</a>